aaa2ppp/be/README.md

 -   Flexible error assertions: check if an error exists, check its value, type, or any combination of these.
 -   Zero hassle.

+Be is new, but it's ready for production (or maybe I should say "testing" :)

 ## Usage

 Install with go get: